 California marijuana laws allow adults to possess, use and cultivate cannabis for personal consumption.
 The state has the oldest medical marijuana system in the country, and residents can now also legally enjoy the drug for recreational purposes.

-California was the first state to enact medical cannabis, in 1996, but the law’s limits remain unclear.
-Patients with a wide array of health problems are allowed to buy marijuana after obtaining a doctor’s recommendation.
-There are few other rules under state law, and local ordinances vary widely, so the drug is easier to get in some areas than in others.
+California medical marijuana laws were first established in 1996, making the Golden State the first to implement any such law.
+Patients with a wide array of health problems are allowed to buy cannabis after obtaining a doctor’s recommendation.
+There are few other rules under state law, and local ordinances vary widely.

 Sale and Delivery

-Giving any amount of cannabis to a minor between the ages of 14 and 17 is a felony when the giver is 18 or older and is punishable by between three and five years in prison.
-If the child is younger than 14, the penalty is three to seven years in prison.
-The same punishment applies when an adult 18 or older sells or tries to sell marijuana to any minor under 18.
+California cannabis laws impose much harsher penalties in cases when a minor is involved.
+Giving any amount of cannabis to a minor between the ages of 14 and 17 is a felony when the giver is 18 or older and is punishable by between 3 and 5 years in prison.
+If the child is younger than 14, the penalty is 3 to 7 years in prison.

 Hash and Concentrates

-Marijuana paraphernalia possession is legal in California, but it is a crime to sell paraphernalia, deliver it, possess it with intent to sell it, or manufacture it with intent.
+Marijuana paraphernalia includes any items used in the cultivation, harvesting, processing, testing, analysis, storage or use of marijuana.
+Possession of marijuana paraphernalia is legal in California, but it is a crime to sell it, deliver it, possess it with intent to sell it, or manufacture it with intent.
 Any such offense is a misdemeanor and is punishable by at least 15 days in jail and as many as six months, plus a $500 fine.

 Any paraphernalia offense involving a minor at least three year younger than the offender is also a misdemeanor, but the maximum penalty increases to one year in jail and $1,000.